tilkb/thermoAI/README.md

 Otherwise, this is not too complicated as the heating system model is linear

-![alt text](img/PID_heat.png "PID heating charasteristics") This figure shows PID controlls the temperature almost perfectly.
+![alt text](img/PID_heat.png "PID heating charasteristics") This figure shows the PID control the temperature almost perfectly.
 The orange part shows the required inside temperature interval.

 ### Imitation learning